 However, there were significant changes of chromaticity coordinates over the 12 days outside in the sun (Figure 4.22 and Figure 4.23).
-The daytime chromaticity values for the left and right orange parts of the tape stripe start with a mean of x = 0.50 on May 25 and move towards x = 0.42 on the 12^{th} day after installation (June 11), which was a 16% change.
-The white color coordinates stay within the white color area as defined in ASTM standard D6628-16.
+The daytime chromaticity values for the left and right orange parts of the tape stripe started with a mean of x = 0.50 on May 25 and moved towards x = 0.42 on the twelfth day after installation (June 11), which was a 16% change.
+The white color coordinates stayed within the white color area as defined in ASTM standard D6628-16.